Eastern Pacific Fighting Conch Shell, Strombus gracilior

 Eastern Pacific Fighting Conch Shell, Strombus gracilior.
 Shell collected off the beach at Punta Chivato, Baja California Sur, February 2022.
 Size: 7.4 cm (2.9 inches) x 44 cm (1.8 inches) x 32 cm (1.3 inches).
 Collection, photographs and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Eastern Pacific Fighting Conch, Strombus gracilior ( G.B.
-Sowerby I, 1825), is a member of the Strombidae Family of True Conchs.
-They are also known as the Panama Fighting Conch and in Mexico as cobo del Pacifico oriental.
-The shells are solid consisting of six or seven whorls with a large body, a prominent spire and a long aperture that has a thick outer lip with a notch at the bottom.
-The shoulder is marked by pronounced, blunt, knobs and the exterior is smooth.
-The exterior of the shell vary in color from light yellow to yellowish-brown with most shell having a white band running around the body whorl; the outer lip of the aperture is often bordered in orange-brown; the interior is white.
-The Eastern Pacific Fighting Conchs reach a maximum of 9.5 cm (3.7 inches) in length and 6.1 cm (2.4 inches) in height.
+Description: Eastern Pacific Fighting Conch shells are solid and consist of six or seven whorls.
+They have a large body, a prominent spire, and a long aperture that has a thick outer lip with a notch at the bottom.
+The shoulder is marked by blunt knobs.
+The exterior is smooth, and can vary in color from light yellow to yellowish-brown.
+Most specimens have a white band running around the body whorl.
+The outer lip of the aperture is often bordered in orange-brown.
+The interior is white.
+Eastern Pacific Fighting Conchs reach a maximum of 9.5 cm (3.7 inches) in length and 6.1 cm (2.4 inches) in height.
+This species very similar to the Fighting Conch, Strombus pugilis, found in the Atlantic Ocean.

-Eastern Pacific Fighting Conchs are found over and within sand and mud substrate often in protected inlets in the intertidal zone to depths up to 50 m (160 feet).
-They range from Magdalena Bay, Baja California Sur to Peru and they are found throughout the Sea of Cortez.
-They are very similar to the Fighting Conch, Strombus pugilis, found in the Atlantic Ocean.
+Habitat and Distribution: Eastern Pacific Fighting Conchs are found on and within sand and mud substrate, often in protected bays or inlets.
+They live in the intertidal zone, and to depths up to 50 m (160 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Magdalena Bay, Baja California Sur to Guatemala.
+They are also found throughout the Gulf of California.